Case Study: New Garden Suburb, Ipswich Borough Council

 Result

-Ipswich Borough Council Planning and Development Committee approved the application by 9 votes to 2 in February 2017.
+Ipswich Borough Council Planning and Development Committee approved the application by 9 votes to 2.
 The Planning and Development Committee decision gained positive coverage in the local press.

 Case Studies